Google-Developer-Students-Club-DMCE/project-mgmt-api-hacktober2022/README.md

-# Project management
+# Project management Application

-> Backend API for project management application, where users can create projects and add clients to the projects
+Backend API for project management application, where users can create projects and add clients to the projects

 ## Usage